vbcalinao/vbcalinao/README.md

 - 👋 Hi, I’m @vbcalinao
 - 👀 I’m interested in ... everything that is sounds exciting, fun, and helpful!
 - 🌱 I’m currently learning ...
-JavaScript, Python, and life.
+Python, JavaScript, and life.
-- 💞️ I’m looking to collaborate on ...
-Image Recognition
+- 💞️ I’m looking to collaborate on ... product development.
 - 📫 How to reach me ... email me at vbcalinao@gmail.com

 <!---